GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 the experience as stable as possible.
 An unstable connection will make your app feel untrustworthy, where an app that lessens the impact of a network failure will feel magical to the user.

-News sites could benefit from auto downloading and saving the latest news so a user could read today's news without a connection, perhaps downloading the text without the article images.
-Also adapt to the user's behavior.
+News sites could benefit from auto-downloading and auto-saving the latest news so a user could read today's news without a connection, perhaps downloading the text without the article images.
+Also, adapt to the user's behavior.
 For example, if the sports section is what they typically view, make that the priority download.

 <figure style="display: inline-block; max-width: 45%;" class="w-figure">